Protest Fort Bend Property Tax - Reduction from Lawsuits $38 MM / Year

 Texas property owners should protest annually since An annual appeal is an insurance policy to avoid major increases.

-Judicial appeals are the ultimate payback against the Fort Bend Central Appraisal District (FBCAD), as these lawsuits are able to show a district court just how out-of-touch their taxes and property values really are.
+Judicial appeals are the ultimate payback against the Fort Bend Central Appraisal District (FBCAD) , as these lawsuits are able to show a district court just how out-of-touch their taxes and property values really are.
 When the tables are finally turned, it is little wonder that FBCD usually folds before trial can even begin.
-O’Connor is one of the largest firms in the United States dedicated to property tax consulting.
-Let O’Connor guide your property tax protest and let them run the entire judicial appeal for you.
+O’Connor is one of the largest firms in the United States dedicated to property tax consulting .
+Let O’Connor guide your tax protest and let them run the entire judicial appeal for you.
 O’Connor will find the attorneys, witnesses, and experts needed to win your case, while you never pay a dime in legal fees.
-You will only pay if your lawsuit successfully lowers your property taxes.
+You will only pay if your lawsuit successfully lowers your taxes.

 FBCAD Judicial Appeal Resolution Summary

-Judicial appeals are the biggest stage possible for a property tax protest, with a taxpayer and FBCAD going against each other in a court of law.
+Judicial appeals are the biggest stage possible for a tax protest, with a taxpayer and FBCAD going against each other in a court of law.
 When the lights are the brightest, however, FBCAD crumbles from the pressure.
-In 2023, 94.97% of judicial appeals ended with a settlement out of court that favored the taxpayer.
+In 2024, 97.22% of judicial appeals ended with a settlement out of court that favored the taxpayer.
 This means that FBCAD simply gives up and hands the taxpayer a victory.
-Considering the value being disputed in judicial appeals, it appears that FBCAD does not want to take on anyone with the resources to make it to the end of the road.
+Considering the value being disputed in these lawsuits, it appears that FBCAD does not want to take on anyone with the resources to make it to the end of the road.

 Appraised Value (ARB) of Resolved Judicial AppealsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.